11/22/2025

 Once the code grows and the error handling becomes a must - the if err != nil starts to pile up and make the code less readable and because of that I had few times when I couldn't find the bug in my code because of the excessive error handling, which made it hard to spot the actual logic of the code.

 Scala is another language that I explored during my journey (mainly by studying its syntax).
-Its combination of object-oriented and functional programming paradigms made it a versatile language for building complex applications.
+Its combination of object-oriented and functional programming paradigms made it an awesome journey to explore.

-The Scala is not so hard as it is often portrayed, it has nice Ruby / Python-like syntax, which makes it approachable for someone without a formal CS background but with a strong Python / Ruby experience.
+I mean: of course, if you want to learn it by heart - you'll bleed but it has nice Ruby / Python-like syntax overall and it is quite approachable for someone without a formal CS background (but with a strong Python / Ruby experience).

 However, the Scala partitioning between Scala 2 and Scala 3, becomes a real hurdle for me.
-And while Scala 2 is not that bad, the Scala 3 with its new features and syntax changes is more appealing to me.
-But the lack of backward compatibility makes it hard to justify using it for production applications.
+Becauise Scala 3 with its new features and syntax changes is more appealing to me.
+But the lack of backward compatibility and the fact that many libraries and frameworks are still stuck on Scala 2, makes it difficult to fully embrace Scala 3.
+This fragmentation in the Scala ecosystem is a real shame, as it prevents developers from fully enjoying the benefits of the language and its modern features.

 I hope that the Scala community will finally grow-up and start to focus on the language's strengths, rather than getting bogged down in versioning issues.

-And here comes the Typescript, the superset of Javascript, which became my go-to language for example for this blog itself.
+And here comes the Typescript...: The superset of Javascript, which became my go-to language for example for this blog itself and a succesor of JS in situations when JS was needed.

 Rust is a systems programming language that has gained popularity in recent years for its focus on safety, performance, and concurrency.
-Its unique ownership model and strong type system make it a great fit for building reliable and efficient applications.
+Its unique ownership model and strong type system make it a strong contender to be a C++ killer.

 While the borrow-checker and ownership model are supposedly hard to grasp, I found them to be quite intuitive for more functional oriented programmers.
 Once you get the hang of it, Rust's memory safety guarantees and zero-cost abstractions make it a joy to work with.